cgenereux/Wojak-Investor-Sim/README.md

   About

-  - Wojak Investor Sim is a browser-based stock market and venture investing game where you play as Wojak (or friends) trying to build a portfolio from 1985–2050.
+  - Wojak Investor Sim is a browser-based stock market and venture investing game where you play as Wojak (or friends), building a portfolio from 1985–2050.
   - The live version runs at https://wojakinvestorsim.com using this codebase (vanilla JS frontend + Node/Fastify WebSocket backend).
   - The sim combines a public market (macro events, sectors, pipelines, dividends, bankruptcies) with a private VC layer (growth startups + hard tech ventures that IPO into the same world).
   - Supports both singleplayer and multiplayer party sessions with a server-authoritative timeline and shared leaderboard.